 And Canadian insurers have started offering coverage for overland flooding—water from rivers and lakes that enters a home through windows and doors—which was previously unavailable in Canada.
 “As we see more of these big weather events, our members are looking to us for more inclusive coverage, in particular, better protection for water losses,” McDougall says.
 “We responded by reviewing our coverage and looking at ways to better protect policyholders.”

-Last June, AMA Insurance rolled out its Enhanced Water Coverage Endorsement, which provides limited coverage for eligible policyholders for incidents like overflowing rivers, failed sump pumps and spring thaw.
+In 2016, AMA Insurance rolled out its Enhanced Water Coverage Endorsement, which provides limited coverage for eligible policyholders for incidents like overflowing rivers, failed sump pumps and spring thaw.
 So if your window wells fill and leak into your basement during a heavy storm, the new endorsement now covers you.
 Or if flooding overwhelms your neighbourhood’s sewer system and causes water to back up into your home, you’re covered for that too.

 McDougall notes the endorsement is far more comprehensive than what was previously available.
 “But there are coverage limits and eligibility requirements, so people should talk to their insurer to fully understand what their policy covers,” she says.